mohammedAljadd/students-performance-prediction/README.md

     it can be separated using a single Line.
 It is one of the most common kernels to be used.
     It is mostly used when there are a Large number of features in a particular Data Set.

-    2)  the polynomial kernel is a kernel function commonly used with support vector machines and other kernelized models, that represents the similarity of vectors in a feature space over polynomials of the original variables, allowing learning of non-linear models
+    2)  the polynomial kernel is a kernel function commonly used with support vector machines and other kernelized models, that represents the similarity of vectors in a feature space over polynomials of the original variables, allowing learning of non-linear models.

     3) Gaussian RBF(Radial Basis Function) is another popular Kernel method used in SVM models for more.
     RBF kernel is a function whose value depends on the distance from the origin or from some point.